How Sylvester Stallone cop movies explain changing attitudes about the police

 That’s what TV star-turned-president Donald Trump told an all-cop audience in 2017 about how to handle suspects during an arrest.

 But those police officers didn’t need to be told as much.
 They’ve been assured their entire lives by pop culture that good cops roughing up bad guys is what gets results.
-Only in the Black Lives Matter era, as countless videos reveal what it actually looks like when good cops behave not-nice toward supposed bad guys, is a critical mass beginning to question just what they’ve been rooting for in movies and TV shows—and what harm may have come of it.
+Only in our current apex Black Lives Matter moment, as countless videos reveal what it actually looks like when good cops behave not-nice toward supposed bad guys, is a critical mass beginning to question just what they’ve been rooting for in movies and TV shows—and what harm may have come of it.

-A lot of this conversation has revolved around television, where crime shows dominate a list of the top 100 most-watched series in 2019.
+A lot of this conversation revolves around television, where crime shows dominate a list of the top 100 most-watched series in 2019.

 But movies have also reflected and helped shape America’s views on cops in a major way.
 During the 1980s and ’90s, Sylvester Stallone reigned supreme as our most prolific police-portrayer, and the arc of his cinematic message on law enforcement shows how American views on the topic can evolve—and still fall short.